 There's a concept in change management research that's so obvious it shouldn't need to be stated: projects with excellent change management are up to seven times more likely to succeed (Prosci).
 The way you introduce something matters more than what you introduce.

-We think about it as three stages — not as a framework we put on a slide, but as a posture:
+We think about it as three stages, not as a framework we put on a slide, but as a posture:

-Then extend.
+Extend.
 Add what the current tool can't do on its own.
 Traceability.
 Collaboration.
 AI that reflects the user's expertise rather than replacing it.
 The existing workflow gets better without anyone learning a new system.

 The reframe